Generalized gamma approximation with rates for urns, walks and trees: Random trees: Proof of Theorem 1.8

-It is not difficult to see (and R\'emy showed) that this recursive algorithm will produce uniformly chosen decorated binary trees: since every decorated binary tree can be obtained in exactly one way, and since at every iteration every new tree is chosen with equal probability, the final tree is chosen uniformly at random.
-If the labels are removed, we obtain a uniformly chosen undecorated binary tree.
+This recursive algorithm produces uniformly chosen decorated binary trees, since every decorated binary tree can be obtained in exactly one way, and since at every iteration every new tree is chosen with equal probability.
+By removing the labels, we obtain a uniformly chosen undecorated binary tree.

 Figure~\ref{fig1} illustrates the algorithm by means of an example.
-We have labelled the internal nodes to make the procedure clearer, but it is important to note that the labels of the internal nodes created this way are not uniform among all such labellings, and therefore have to be removed at the final step (to see this, note that Tree~C in Figure~\ref{fig1} cannot be obtained through R\'emy's algorithm if the labels of the two internal nodes are switched!).
+We have labeled the internal nodes to make the procedure clearer, but it is important to note that these internal labels are not chosen uniformly among all such labelings and, therefore, have to be removed at the final step (to see this, note that Tree~C in Figure~\ref{fig1} cannot be obtained through R\'emy's algorithm if the labels of the two internal nodes are switched).